-- -Jesse G. Harris, Jr. Dissertation Award: This award is administered by the Clinical Psychology program.
+-Jesse G. Harris, Jr. Dissertation Award: This award is administered by the Clinical Psychology program.
 It was established to support dissertation work of Clinical Psychology graduate students.
 It is a \$1,000 cash award.
-All clinical students who have completed a dissertation proposal within the last 12 months are eligible. - -the Rachel Steffens Award: - -Visiting Distinguished Faculty Award: This award is administered by the graduate school.
-It provides funding to bring a nationally recognized academic leader to campus to serve as the Graduate School's Outside Examiner for a student's dissertation.
+All clinical students who have completed a dissertation proposal within the last 12 months are eligible.